Frequently Asked Questions

-Note: The report from which you clicked "Compare to another URL" will be the base report.
+Note: The report from which you clicked "Compare" will be the base report.
 All additional reports will be compared against this report.

-13. How do I read the Waterfall Graphs?
+11. How do I read the Waterfall Charts?

 Yes!
-Log into your GTmetrix account and under the URL field there will be an "Advanced Options" tab.
+Log into your GTmetrix account and expand the "Analysis Options" drawer.

-Enter in the credentials and click "GO!"
+Enter in your .htpasswd Username and Password and click "Analyze".
 GTmetrix will pass in the credentials and analyze the page.